 FCC maintains a memorandum of understanding with the Department of Defense that allows active duty personnel from every service branch to use military Tuition Assistance at FCC.
 The process for obtaining Tuition Assistance (T.A.) varies depending on the service branch.
-VMS will provide you with documentation (e.g., your degree plan and invoice) if needed so that you can obtain T.A. authorization from your service branch.
-Once you receive it, submit your T.A. authorization to FCC's Student Finance Office at StudentAccounts@frederick.edu.
+VMS will provide the service member with documentation (e.g., degree plan and/or invoice) if needed to obtain T.A. authorization from the service branch.
+Service members must submit their T.A. authorization to FCC's Student Finance Office at StudentAccounts@frederick.edu prior to published academic payment due dates.
 Because T.A. pays tuition only, service members using T.A. are responsible for paying their fees by published academic payment due dates.